 On February 17, 2005, the shareholders of EDAP TMS S.A. authorized the Board of Directors to grant up to 625,000 free shares to be issued to certain employees of the Company, subject to compliance with the conditions and performance criteria fixed by the Board of Directors.
 On March 30, 2005, 500,900 rights to subscribe to free shares were granted to by the Board of Directors, based on certain performances and criteria to be met for years 2005 and 2006.
 However, given the shift of business model, during 2005, from the sales of Ablatherm equipment towards the sales of treatment procedures (RPPs), the Board of Directors decided to modify the conditions and performance criteria to be met by employees, to reflect the new business model.
 Therefore, on January 6, 2006, the Board of Directors cancelled the Free Performance Share Plan approved on March 30, 2005 and set up a new Plan with performance criteria based on the new RPP business model for years 2006 and 2007, in accordance with the Performance Stock plan approved by the shareholders.
-On January 6, 2006, 564.100 rights to subscribe to new shares were distributed, including new entrants.
-This plan will be accounted for in compliance with FASB 123-(R).
-See Item 5, "Operating and Financial Review and Prospects-New Accounting Pronouncements."
+On January 6, 2006, 564.100 rights to subscribe to new shares were distributed, including new entrants, subject to the achievement of certain milestones in the years 2006 and 2007.
+On July 3, 2006, 13,800 rights to subscribe to new shares were distributed to new entrants, subject to the achievement of certain milestones in the years 2006 and 2007.
+As of December 31, 2006, none of the milestones for the year 2006 have been reached.
+As of December 31, 2006, only 524,900 r compliance with FASB 123-(R). rights were still in force due to employees departure.
+This plan is accounted for in F-29